-The material risk positions of the SCR calculation are the market risk followed by the underwriting risk Non-Life, underwriting risk Health, credit risk and underwriting risk Life.
+The material risk positions of the SCR calculation are the market risk followed by the underwriting risk Non-Life, credit risk and underwriting risk Health.
 The detailed risk values of the SCR calculation can be found in section E.2.